kickbessie612/prop-master/app/README.md

 ### Get all Form of a Prophouse

-Returns all the prophouses in database.
+Returns all the forms by a prophouse id.

 - Require Authentication: false
 - Request